 My lifestyle determines my deathstyle

-So athletes everywhere keep gunning down processed and powdered glop masquerading as a performance aid, while marketing budgets stay fat to keep churning out the science behind it.
-Nothing changes.
+So athletes everywhere keep gunning down processed glop masquerading in the name of sports nutrition, while marketing budgets keep paying for the science behind it.

 Except for the athletes themselves.

 Who fail to see the proclaimed benefits of so many of these products, and suffer every short term performance loss in the book from outright bonking and stomach trouble, to reduced immune function, decreased energy and increased injury risk.

 They then find these short term side effects multiply with time, just like compound interest (although without the fun benefits of making money while you sleep) and develop into more serious longterm health issues.
 Bugger.

 If you want maximum power and maximum performance for the maximum lifespan, there is no debate.

 Because if 50% of the evidence says something might be bad for you, like really, unpleasantly, peeing-in-a-bag-and-popping-prescription-drugs-like-candy bad for you, that’s actually quite enough.